-4.3.8 Install Energy Efficient Equipment
+4.3.7 Install Energy Efficient Equipment

-All equipment replacements identified in the EMP should be as energy efficient as feasible and will be included as performance specifications in procurement documents.
+All equipment replacements identified in the SAP should be energy-efficient and be included as performance specifications in procurement documents.
 This includes lighting, HVAC (including electrification measures), pumping, motors, and other equipment and systems.
+Appliances and office equipment should be EPA Energy Star rated.

-4.3.9 Manage Plug Loads
+4.3.8 Manage Plug Loads

-Plug loads refer to energy used by equipment that is plugged into an electrical outlet.
-In a typical office, plug loads include computers, monitors, printers and copiers.
+Plug loads refer to energy used by equipment plugged into an electrical outlet.
+A typical office's plug loads include computers, monitors, printers, and copiers.
 Plug loads can average approximately 30% of electricity use in office settings, much of which can be attributed to parasitic loads (or the power draw of a plug-load that is not performing useful work).
 Reducing or managing plug loads is often overlooked when planning energy efficiency measures in facilities.
 The district should evaluate plug load management strategies, including manual control, automatic controllers, timers, occupancy sensors, load sensing controllers, and other measures.